The opt_table_font()

 and1000

 , inclusive.
-Note that only variable fonts may support the numeric mapping of weight.- style
+Please note that typefaces have varying support for the numeric mapping of weight.- style

 "normal"